 I went with the dinghy and said good-bye to my friends in Vassiliki.
 Then, at 1010, I raised the anchor and departed.
 I headed for Marathi.
 Since the sea was calm, the distance short, and my back hurt, I did not bother to lift aboard the outboard.
 I left it on the dinghy and towed it behind Thetis.
 The wind was a SSW breeze anywhere from 0 to 13 knots.
 At first, we motored around the S side of Lipsi then, I opened the headsail.
 We motor-sailed for a while, but I then had to roll it in for lack of wind.
 After 8.2 M we arrived in Marathi [37° 22' N 26° 43.6' E] at 1200.

 Despite the 13 knot breeze into the cove and my back I caught one of Pandelis’ moorings on the second approach.
 I then went ashore and greeted kyria Katina.
-She too had recently a fall and she is now hobbling around her kingdom.
-Both of her children Toola and Manolis are here with the grandchildren including the newest arrival, little Pandelis 6 month old.
+She too had a fall recently and she was now hobbling around her kingdom.
+Both of her children Toola and Manolis were here with the grandchildren including the newest arrival, little Pandelis 6 month old.

 All afternoon I had fun watching the antics of newcomer yachts trying to catch the moorings.
 Many attempts, lots of shouts, and frustrations.
 The best was an Austrian catamaran that managed with only 4 attempts.
 The worst was a charter boat which after 10 attempts was about to give up when a kind gentleman from a small Swedish motor cruiser took pity on them and went with his dinghy and helped them.
 I too, was thinking of helping but was reluctant to do so on account of my back.
 By this time, I needed the help of a cane just to stand up from the sitting position.
 All together by late afternoon in addition to the 5 day-trip boats, there were 14 sailboats and 4 cruisers representing Austria, Germany, Sweden, Italy, Netherlands, Turkey, US, and Greece.